quentinrossetti/ruche/README.md

 [![Dependencies Status][david-image]][david-url] [![Build Status][travis-image]][travis-url]

-> A windows package manager
+> A Windows developer's best friend

 ## What is ruche ?

 ruche is designed to help Windows developers to work.
+It take care of software installation, updates, and alternatives versions switching.

 ## Usage